Lucky-victory/harpee/README.md

 // create a model, the model name represents a table.

-const UsersModel = new harpee.Model("users",myUsersSchema);
+const UsersModel = new harpee.Model("users",usersSchema);

 // Next, initialize it.
-// Recommended: you may get rid of this method after running your app for the first time.
+// Recommended: you should get rid of this method after running your app for the first time.

-UsersModel.init();
+await UsersModel.init();

 ```